We are currently accepting submissions for Volume 61!

 When can I expect to hear from you?

-Please see our page on our democratic review process to get a general sense for our article review timeline.
+Please see our page on our democratic review process to get a general sense of our article review timeline.

 Will you make any “rolling” editorial decisions before the submissions deadline?